sakaki-/nspawn-gentoo-jitsi-meet/README.md

 This will start the various component servers (nginx, jitsi-videobridge, jicofo, turnserver/coturn and prosody).

 Startup will take about five seconds.
-Once done, you should be able to browse to https://foo.barfoo.org (remember, this is just a *fictional* example, use your own FQDN!) from any remote machine and start a new meeting!
+Once done, you should be able to browse to https://foo.barfoo.org (remember, this is just a *fictional* example, use your own FQDN!) from any remote machine and start a new meeting (click <kbd>GO</kbd>)!
 If all is well, you should find that the browser reports a valid TLS certificate ('padlock' symbol) issued by Let's Encrypt.

 > An automatic renewal job is also scheduled for you, which will keep this certificate up-to-date, restarting the webserver and turnserver as required.